M1-CHPS/glhpc/docs/lecture2.md

 printf("Sum of first %llu integers is: %llu\n", ub, sum);
 ```

-Where ub is a very large number (100 Million in this example).
+Where ub is a very large number (100 Millions in this example).
 Which one is faster, and by how much ?

 ---